dogbear24/Buckeye-Solar-Racing-Website-WIP-/README.md

-Run Front end in vs code terminal
--npm run dev
+Run Front end in vs code terminal, current directory must be in the myViteProject folder -npm run dev

-Run Backend in vs code terminal
--node index.js

-Run Python script
--click on the triangle